Pipes and Bends – An Essential Guide for Second Engineers: Part 2

 - Short radius is less costly than long radius elbows.

-- The short radius elbows are used where there is scarcity of space.
+- The short radius elbows are used where there is a scarcity of space.

 The 45 degrees elbow turns the fluid /piping at 45 degrees and so on.